Futures Fins introduces environmentally friendly stand-up paddleboard fin

 The new stand-up paddleboard fin is made from a wood-plastic composite manufactured by Green Dot Bioplastics.
 Futures Fins came to Green Dot looking for an environmentally friendly material with the natural aesthetics of wood, that also met the performance requirements of the engineering-grade plastics normally used for this application.
 One of Green Dot’s Terratek wood-plastic composites, a blend of reclaimed wood fibers with recycled plastic, was the right solution.

 Futures Fins’ prerogative has been to market products as the ultimate, premium performance.
 They use materials such as carbon fiber and Kevlar to produce high-quality, performance-driven, dramatic-looking fins.
 The new biocomposite fin disrupts this traditional marketing model.

 Visually, The RWC Keel tells a different story than the other products.
-It’s a fin that looks and feels different than anything else Futures Fins manufactures, but performs at the same level, or better than many of the other fins for stand-up paddleboards.
+It’s a fin that looks and feels different than anything else Futures Fins manufactures but performs at the same level, or better than many of the other stand-up paddleboard fins.

 The biocomposite-based fin tested well

 Each SUP fin receives a rating on the Speed vs Stability scale based on flex, rake and foil tests to assist customers in determining the specifics they need according to their skill level and desires.

 Flex – Just like the name implies, flex is the stiffness rating of a fin.
 It plays a large role in the way a board will handle on the water.
 Stiff fins provide stability for both beginner and expert stand-up paddlers to track straight and get more strokes per side.
 Stiffness is the hardest quality to achieve in lightweight, non-traditional materials.